Recognizing and rewarding the recycling industry’s best in demonstrating core safety values

 The COSE Awards include:

-Entry forms and additional information for both awards can be on ISRI’s website.
-All entries are due by March 21, 2020.
-The awards will be presented during ISRI2020, ISRI’s Annual Convention and Exposition, held April 27-30, 2020, in Las Vegas.
+Entry forms and additional information for both awards can be found on ISRI’s website.
+All entries are due by March 31, 2021.
+The awards will be presented during ISRI’s Annual Convention and Exposition, held virtually in April of 2021.
 Those interested in joining COSE can learn more and apply online.

 The Institute of Scrap Recycling Industries, Inc. (ISRI) is the "Voice of the Recycling Industry™."
 ISRI represents 1,300 companies in 20 chapters in the U.S. and more than 40 countries that process, broker, and consume scrap commodities, including metals, paper, plastics, glass, rubber, electronics, and textiles.
 With headquarters in Washington, DC, the Institute provides education, advocacy, safety and compliance training, and promotes public awareness of the vital role recycling plays in the U.S. economy, global trade, the environment and sustainable development.
 Generating nearly $110 billion annually in U.S. economic activity, the scrap recycling industry provides more than 500,000 Americans with good jobs.